MultiSafepay/docs/content/integrations/opencart-4.md

 # Installation

-✅ &nbsp; **Tip!** We recommend first installing the plugin in a test environment, following the OpenCart 4 installation procedure.
+&nbsp; **💡 Tip!** We recommend first installing the plugin in a test environment, following the OpenCart 4 installation procedure.
 Always make a backup.

 1. Download the plugin file: `multisafepay.ocmod.zip`.
 2. Sign in to your OpenCart 4 <<glossary:backend>>.